Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 |Style||Similar design options||Similar design options|

-While some factors, such as decreased mildew levels from increased ventilation and architectural style can be calculated over time, it’s difficult to put a price on the relief of flexible cleaning options and additional safety for children that come with double-hung windows.
+While some factors, such as decreased mildew levels from increased ventilation and architectural style can be calculated over time, it’s difficult to put a price on the relief of flexible cleaning options and greater safety for children that come with double-hung windows.

 - Features and options